ri0day/mafia/README.md

 ###==What it do==
-* split you data by number of nodes ,send every pieces of data to  node, and process data by you specifed command or script .finally, send the result back
+* split you data to number of  data process nodes pieces ,send every pieces of data to each node, and process data by you specifed command or script .finally, send the result to receiver node

 ###==Requirements==
  * bash